Perfectionism might sound like a good thing. Who doesn’t want their work to be flawless?

 Do you have a graveyard of half-written lyrics, melodies, or hooks that never see the light of day?
 If so, perfectionism might be the culprit.

-The perfectionist in you loves to edit, revise, and nitpick—so much so that nothing ever feels “done.”
+The perfectionist in you loves to edit, revise, and nitpick... so much so that nothing ever feels “done.”
 But songwriting is about completing the journey, not circling the first verse forever.

-For example, write something like:
+For example, write something like this stream-of-conscious freewriting:

 Title: “No Smoking”

-It might not win a Grammy yet, but it’s a finished idea—and finishing is the antidote to perfectionism.
+It might not win a Grammy yet, but it’s a finished idea, and finishing is the antidote to perfectionism.

 2. You’re Obsessing Over Details Too Soon